This Must Be the Place

 Book El Cosmico on Tablet Hotels.

 El Cosmico sits on a modest plot of land at the outskirts of town.
-Empty fields stretch out far as the eye can see, mountains beyond that, endless sky all above.
+Empty fields stretch as far as the eye can see, mountains beyond that, endless sky all above.
 At night you get the Milky Way in stereo.
 But the real star attractions are the vintage Airstream trailers — they stand like kings, proudly restored to their former splendor.

 Hotels aren’t always the best at describing themselves, but El Cosmico accurately characterizes their Airstreams as “an armada afloat on a vast sea of desert.”
 They’re also a damn good time, and if you stay in one, it doesn’t take long for it to feel like your new home, and a direct extension of yourself.
 With the average hotel room, you can easily start feeling boxed up in someone else’s world.
 With El Cosmico, the world is yours.